cruising-altitude/SimpleModern/README.md

 ## Change log

++ 1.1.13 (2025-02-13): The OnSelect logic in the left menu kicks in only when the user chooses to navigate to a different menu item, that is, one that is not currently selected.
+Clicking on the currently selected menu item again results in absolutely no action, thereby preventing multiple executions of menu item-specific initialisation.
 + 1.1.12 (2025-01-23): Minor positioning errors corrected, following the last round of updates
 + 1.1.11 (2025-01-21):
   + Clicking on the primary button inside a modal gives a clear "Processing..." indication while processing whatever it is instructed to fulfil.
 This is a critical UI provision as most user-initiated CRUD operations take place in a modal.
 The message can be customised or be made blank depending on the nature of the modal.